slac-epics/llrfAmcAsyn/README.configureDriver.md

 llrfAmcAsyn is an EPICS module for the LLRF AMC card low level driver [llrfAmc](https://github.com/slaclab/llrfAmc).
 It uses AsynPortDriver for its integration into EPICS.

+Before trying to configure the driver, make sure you included it and its dependencies in your application as described in [README.dependencies.md](README.dependencies.md).

 ## llrfAmcAsyn Configuration

 In order to use `llrfAmcAsyn` in your application you must call `LlrfAmcAsynConfig` on your IOC's `st.cmd` script with the following parameters